sudochownrwhoami/find-lf/README.md

 # Requirements

-- Several Raspberry Pis, where each Raspberry pi has [a USB Wifi adapter that supports "monitor mode"](http://elinux.org/RPi_USB_Wi-Fi_Adapters), and it additionally has a second internet connection via ethernet or another adapter
+- Several Raspberry Pis, where each Raspberry pi has [a USB Wifi adapter that supports "monitor mode"](http://elinux.org/RPi_USB_Wi-Fi_Adapters) (e.g. [Panda USB WiFi Adapter PAU04](http://a.co/h1Skhdu), and it additionally has a second internet connection via ethernet or another adapter
 - A computer with Python3 and SSH installed

 # Setup